 How to choose them

-So, you are in front of fresh sardines somehow somewhere.
+So, somehow you are in front of fresh sardines.
 Don’t be scared and run away.
-Approach as close as you can.
-They should smell like the sea, look shiny and with bright eyes.
+Approach as closely as you can.
+They should smell like the sea, look shiny, and with bright eyes.
 Don’t think twice.
 Grab them.
 You won’t regret it!

 How to clean them